 Meet twin activists, journalists and filmmakers, Maryam and Nivaal.

-For more than 10 years, Maryam and Nivaal Rehman (the co-founders of The World With MNR), have been activists.
-They began their journey in their village in Pakistan, and at their own school in Toronto, Canada and have gone from inspiring girls in Pakistan to continue their education and delivering speeches to young people in Canada to advocating for girls around the world and representing their voices in front of world leaders at global forums like the G7 Summit.
+For more than 15 years, Maryam and Nivaal Rehman (the co-founders of The World With MNR), have been activists.
+They began their journey in their village in Pakistan, and at their own school in Toronto, Canada and have gone from inspiring girls in Pakistan to continue their education and delivering speeches to young people in Canada to advocating for girls around the world and representing their voices in front of world leaders at global forums like the UN General Assembly and the G7 Summit.
 Read more about their journey below.

 The beginning